 NIMH – National Institute of Mental Health, 2010

-A booklet on PTSD (18 p.) that explains quite simple addressed to interested and affected people, what it is, treatment options, how to get help.
+A booklet on PTSD (8 pages) that explains quite simple addressed to interested and affected people, what it is, treatment options, how to get help.
 Target group: patients, family, interested persons.-

 PTSD in Children and Adolescents